 by John Darer® CLU ChFC MSSC RSP

-Less than a year ago Burt Kroner, CEO of Client First Funding published Benefits of Purchasing Structured Settlement Annuities Directly from The Annuitant in NuWire Investor.
+in 2009, Burt Kroner, CEO of Client First Funding published Benefits of Purchasing Structured Settlement Annuities Directly from The Annuitant in NuWire Investor.

-Here are just a few excerpts:
+Here are just a few excerpts with my comments:

-Kroner: Purchaser has control throughout the process; Purchaser receives assignment of the Structured Settlement payment rights directly from the seller through an approved court approval process, and the Purchaser receives the future cash flows directly from the rated insurance company that is obligated to make the payments.
+Kroner: "Purchaser has control throughout the process; Purchaser receives assignment of the Structured Settlement payment rights directly from the seller through an approved court approval process, and the Purchaser receives the future cash flows directly from the rated insurance company that is obligated to make the payments.
 At no time during the lifecycle of the asset should the broker have possession, or control, of the Purchaser’s money

 The security of the annuity is directly related to the claims paying ability of the insurance entity.
 The designation of an annuity as a “claims paying” obligation means that these obligations supersede obligations to bond holders, stockholders and other debtors.
 The insurance entities are required to hold capital to support these obligations as required by the applicable state insurance regulator.
 To date, a situation has not been reported where an insurance company rated A, or better, by Standard & Poors has defaulted on an annuity obligation that supported a structured settlement, and a concomitant loss has resulted to the payee.
-However, as the current financial markets illustrate, past history is not a guarantee of future results, and there could be future issues that arise relating to Structured Settlements that have not existed in the past.
+However, as the current financial markets illustrate, past history is not a guarantee of future results, and there could be future issues that arise relating to Structured Settlements that have not existed in the past".

-Kroner: Annuities, depending on the amounts owed, are partially or fully guaranteed by state insurance funds, and are designed to protect annuity holders from loss.
-This may provide an additional level of security to the potential Purchaser.
+Kroner: "Annuities, depending on the amounts owed, are partially or fully guaranteed by state insurance funds, and are designed to protect annuity holders from loss.
+This and may provide an additional level of security to the potential Purchaser".

-Kroner: Because most state guaranty funds have dollar limits on the amount that they can be obligated to pay in respect to annuities and life insurance policies issued by insolvent insurance companies, Purchasers should be cognizant of the size of the underlying annuity that supports the Structured Settlement relative to those limits.
+Kroner: "Because most state guaranty funds have dollar limits on the amount that they can be obligated to pay in respect to annuities and life insurance policies issued by insolvent insurance companies, Purchasers should be cognizant of the size of the underlying annuity that supports the Structured Settlement relative to those limits".

 Message to Structured Settlement industry from Burt Kroner?